 • Patient attended and has left : Change the appointment-status to fulfilled

 • Comments can also be updated within the appointment, which can be viewed by the party (distribution channel) that made the booking.
 Care should be taken to append new comments rather than just overwriting any existing important comments.
+(Reminder: “Comment” is a “String” type in FHIR, so don’t support text formatting or linebreaks)

 Users of the PMS system should be made aware that they have 5 days from the appointment date to correctly set the appointment status, otherwise the appointment will be assumed to have been fulfilled, and the practitioner will be charged for the ICE booking.